Basic and Translational Research

 Research activities in the Division of Nephrology truly range from bench to bedside.
 Bench research is conducted not only in the laboratories of our own Division but also in collaboration with other laboratories at Stanford University.

-Timothy Meyer, MD focuses his research on elucidating the cellular and pathophysiologic mechanisms responsible for the progression of kidney disease.
+- Timothy Meyer, MD focuses his research on elucidating the cellular and pathophysiologic mechanisms responsible for the progression of kidney disease.
 He also studies the removal of various potentially toxic solutes by dialysis, with a view toward improving the health of dialysis patients.
-Bryan Myers, MD is widely-recognized for his work on the pathophysiology of glomerular injury.
-He has applied morphometric techniques with mathematical modeling to delineate the intrinsic properties of glomerular capillary walls in various states of injury.